honeybadger26/lanfs/README.md

 ## Getting started

-At the root of this project create the directories that will store the files and text
+At the root of this project, create the directories that will store the files and text

 ```bash
 mkdir -p tmp/files